 However, to hit the ground running, there’s no better way than practicing writing a few articles and putting it in front of people.
 Which brings me to the next point.

-Jenna Scaglione, the managing editor at Foundr, goes to the extent of saying that she doesn’t like to see writing samples at Forbes and Inc in a pitch.
+Jenna Scaglione, the managing editor at Foundr, goes to the extent of saying that she doesn’t like to see writing samples at Forbes and Inc in a guest contributor pitch.
 The reason is that they have been extensively edited.
 Instead, Jenna wants to hear “your unique voice and story”, which could mean the unfiltered pieces on your own blog.

 Ryan Robinson did something similar, cold emailing a startup founder to get a quote in one of his blog posts.
 The relationship grew from there and ended up making Ryan over $50,000 from freelance projects.

-A great way to get started is reverse engineering the clients of another ghostwriter in your industry.
+A great way to get started is reverse-engineering the clients of another ghostwriter in your industry.
 You can look at their testimonials or scan their website through Ahrefs and dissect their backlinks.
 The idea is to find the businesses that are mentioning their site and reaching out to them if they might need your services.

-Step #5: Ask For Referrals From Existing Clients And Keep Networking
+4. Ask For Referrals From Existing Clients And Keep Networking

-Don’t make the same mistake.
 If you do a LOT of ghostwriting, then you won’t have time to work on your platform and improve your profile.

 Would you like to know a better strategy?